XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/rippled-1-3-0-migration-instructions.md

         repo_gpgcheck=1
         REPOFILE

-3. Fetch the latest repo updates:

-        $ sudo yum -y update

 4. Install the new `rippled` package:

         $ sudo yum install rippled

-    Version 1.3.0 does not require any changes to your configuration files (`rippled.cfg` and `validators.txt`).
+    Version 1.3.0 does not require any changes to your config files (`rippled.cfg` and `validators.txt`).
 This update procedure leaves your existing config files in place.

 5. Reload systemd unit files: